vitaliyrtest1/square-spruce/src/pages/index.md

       - title: All the Activity Data You Need to Improve Yourself
         content: >
           ![](/images/Screenshot%202021-03-11%20at%2014.57.33.png)иsWith our
-          [Goal12](http://google.com/456), you can create a dsashboard with data about your activitiess and track your
+          [Goal12](http://google.com/456), you can create a dsashboard 1with data about your activitiess and track your progress.![](/images/enthusiastic-daffodil.png)и
-          progress.![](/images/enthusiastic-daffodil.png)и